Vietnam.vn - Nền tảng quảng bá Việt Nam

 If the Yi Peng festival in Thailand is a prominent festival with colorful sky lanterns in the night sky, the Loy Krathong festival is an occasion for people to release flower lanterns into the river, expressing gratitude to the water god Phra Mae Khongkha.

 This is one of the most ancient and colorful festivals in Thailand, taking place on the full moon night of the 12th month of the Thai lunar calendar.
 Participants believe that difficulties and worries will flow away with the water, giving way to wishes for peace and happiness.
-The sight of shimmering lanterns illuminating the water is the enchanting beauty, making this festival a must-see destination when exploring lantern festivals in Asia.
+The scene of shimmering lanterns illuminating the water is the enchanting beauty, making this festival a must-see destination when exploring lantern festivals in Asia.

 5. Nagasaki Lantern Festival - Japan